3meters/chk/Readme.md

 ## Use

-For each value you provide a template schema for the parameters.
+For each value you provide a template schema:
 ```
 var chk = require('chk')